This Evangelical Minister Helped Build the Religious Right. He Now Believes He Made a Terrible Mistake.

 I recently sat down with Schenck to discuss how evangelicals might extricate themselves from the moral contradictions of their Faustian bargain with the GOP, the “unwitting dupes” among his peers, and if disaffected evangelicals can be brought back into their faith.

-Mother Jones: Let’s begin at the heart of the matter: Do you think faith and politics are inherently at odds with one another?
+Mother Jones: Let’s begin at the heart of the matter: Do you think faith and politics are inherently at odds with each another?

 Rob Schenck: I do think there is an inherent tension between the two.
 And maybe that goes to evangelicalism’s prophetic role—in other words, the old hackneyed phrase “declaring truth to power,” holding government to account for its ethical and moral behavior.
 When the relationship is too relaxed between religion and government, when the two get along too well, that usually signals danger—the corruption of one or the other or both.
-And that’s when religion stops being the salutary player in the relationship and becomes an enabler or loses its conscience and becomes toxic, which I suggest is what has happened to American evangelicalism.
+And that’s when religion stops being the salutary player in the relationship and becomes an enabler, or loses its conscience and becomes toxic, which I suggest is what has happened to American evangelicalism.

 The book is partly confessional.
-I’m disclosing my own weaknesses when it comes to all of this.
+I’m disclosing my own weaknesses when it comes to all this.
 The temptation [to gain political influence] is enormous, especially when you start playing a public role, and certain rewards are set up for telegraphing certain messages and supporting political personalities and platforms.
 It’s very easy to be seduced by that, and to give into it.
-And then, you become spoiled by it—it’s very hard to withdraw and [when you do] you lose a certain measure of credibility, sometimes entirely.
+And then you become spoiled by it—it’s very hard to withdraw, and [when you do] you lose a certain measure of credibility, sometimes entirely.

 MJ: When one examines the core tenets of Christianity, they seem incongruous with many of its followers’ beliefs—for example, on guns.
 How is it that evangelicals have come to be so receptive to messages that seemingly have so little to do with faith?